pchaudhari23/Software_Notes/9. Software Engineering/Good developer.md

 1. Learning - new things
 2. Core skills - Debugging, problem solving, critical, analytical thinking, being useful in a project It's one thing to learn new technology, some udemy course, youtube, blog, chatGPT or building hobby project.
 But its completely different to contribute to ongoing production app or a project.

+- Explore the GitHub repo of any product or library.
+To know how company or open source technology works technically.
+- Upgrading dependencies/libraries during ongoing project?
+Usually we don't upgrade to latest versions immediately, we wait for it to become stable?
+- Developers and testers must understand business requirements first.
+That is the source of knowledge for both.
+If both are on the same page only then the project can happen otherwise there will be miscommunication and conflicts between devs and QA.

 ---